-- Public education and public participation opportunities to engage the public when considering major technical and policy issues related to the development and implementation of the Plan; - ii.
+- i.
+Public education and public participation opportunities to engage the public when considering major technical and policy issues related to the development and implementation of the Plan; - ii.
 Mechanisms, processes, and milestones that have been or will be used to facilitate public participation and communication during development and implementation of the Plan; - iii.
 Mechanisms to engage members of affected communities in project design and implementation; - iv.
 Identification and inclusion of specific audiences including local ratepayers, developers, locally regulated commercial and industrial stakeholders, nongovernmental organizations, nonprofit organizations, and the general public; - v.
 Strategies to engage disadvantaged and climate vulnerable communities within the Plan boundaries and ongoing facilitation and tracking of their involvement in the planning process; - vi.
 Efforts to identify and address specific, runoff-related environmental injustice issues within the watershed; and - vii.
 A schedule for initial public engagement and education.

-To meet the goals listed above, stakeholder management includes the processes required to identify the people, groups and organizations that could affect or be affected by the project, to analyze stakeholder expectations and their impact on the project, and to develop appropriate strategies and tactics for effectively engaging stakeholders in a manner appropriate to the stakeholders' interest and involvement in the project.
-The Stakeholder Management Plan helps ensure that stakeholders are effectively involved in project decisions and execution (PMBOK 5th Edition) throughout the lifecycle of the project, to gain support for the project and anticipate resistance, conflict, or competing objectives among the project's stakeholders.
+To meet the goals listed above, stakeholder management included the processes required to identify the people, groups and organizations that could affect or be affected by the project, to analyze stakeholder expectations and their impact on the project, and to develop appropriate strategies and tactics for effectively engaging stakeholders in a manner appropriate to the stakeholders' interest and involvement in the project.
+The Stakeholder Management Plan helps to ensure that stakeholders are effectively involved in project decisions and execution (PMBOK 5th Edition) throughout the lifecycle of the project, to gain support for the project, and to anticipate resistance, conflict, or competing objectives among the project's stakeholders.
 The Stakeholder Management Plan includes several sections:

-- Identify Stakeholders identify by name and title the people, groups, and organizations that have significant influence on project direction and its success or who are significantly impacted by the project. - Plan Stakeholder Management identify the strategies and mechanisms that will be used to achieve the greatest support of stakeholders and minimize resistance. - Manage Stakeholder Engagement outlines the processes and steps that will be undertaken to carry out the planned strategies. - Control Stakeholder Engagement describes the methods used to monitor stakeholder engagement and alert the project team if problems are surfacing
+- Identify Stakeholders identify by name and title the people, groups, and organizations that have significant influence on project direction and its success or who are significantly impacted by the project. - Plan Stakeholder Management identify the strategies and mechanisms that will be used to achieve the greatest support of stakeholders and minimize resistance.

+• Manage Stakeholder Engagement - outlines the processes and steps that will be undertaken to carry out the planned strategies.